Why Undertake Supervision Training?

 Our Approach

-Our approach to supervision practice is relational and developmental, the training will explore our relatedness to self and other and what is co-created between us, taking into consideration the supervisor, supervisee, client and wider field.
+The SCPTI approach to supervision practice is relational and developmental, the training will explore our relatedness to self and other and what is created between us, taking into account the supervisor, supervisee, client and wider field.

 Course Description